 Scooter Basic Rider Course

 This is an organized program for beginning and experienced Scooter riders who want to operate their scooter safely and efficiently.
 Experienced and certified rider coaches trained by the Motorcycle Safety Foundation conduct classes.
 Scooters will be available (supplied by local dealerships) or students may utilize their own (see below for requirements**).
 The Scooter Basic Rider Course (SBRC) consists of classroom (6 hours) and "hands-on" range riding experience (10 hours).
-The classroom portion will be held on the first Saturday listed on the schedule.
-The hands-on riding sessions will be held on a later Saturday and Sunday or on designated weekdays as noted on the schedule.

 Note: While a number of Scooters will be provided by the college for this course, students may bring their own Scooter for the course if they meet the following criteria: